 I must point out that not all toxic relationships are destructive.
 There are many reasons we encounter toxic people.
 A common reason being the Mirror of the Empath Effect.
 Certain encounters act as a mirror and show us weaknesses or issues we need to resolve within ourselves.

-You may have seen a pattern of behaviour in the way family and friends behave towards you.
-For example: friends may act overly needy towards you or they may not be there for you when you need them.
-If you notice any behaviour, in others, being a trend, it is most definitely not happening by chance.
 Any undesirable behaviour that repeats, in any type of relationship, is something that needs to be investigated.
-Repetition highlights flaws or issues that they need to worked on and learnt from.
+Repetition highlights flaws or issues that need to be worked on and learnt from.

-Empaths take on and feel others emotions and energetic attributes, and it does them no good to keep in their life those who carry toxic energy.
 Once you have learned from an experience you don’t need to re-learn it over and over.
-You may learn a lot from bad people and bad experiences, but you don’t need to keep experiencing other people’s negativity to grow.
+You may learn from bad experiences, but you don’t need to keep experiencing other people’s negativity to grow.

-Repetitive painful emotions turn into illness.
-If another repeatedly leaves a dark imprint on you, simply by being in their presence, it is time to let them go.
-This is not about being hateful.
+This is not about being spiteful or uncaring.
 You can be grateful to a toxic person for all they have shown you in life and send them love.
-But when it feels time to let them go then it is.
-If it makes you feel better about the situation tell yourself it doesn’t have to be forever.
+But when it feels time to let them go, it is.

 If you want to learn more about restructuring your life as an Empath, and harnessing your hidden power, you may want to read this.